Sport Cards

 This card now graded Mint 9 by SGC was sold for $ 4.5M by Heritage on August 19, 2023, lot 80026.

-1979 O-Pee-Chee Case including Gretzky rookie card
+1979 O-Pee-Chee Case including Gretzky Rookie Card

-2024 SOLD for $ 3.7M by Heritage (full payment awaited)
+2024 SOLD for $ 3.7M by Heritage (unpaid)

 Wayne Gretzky is hockey's super-champion, and his rookie cards published in 1979 by both companies are avidly sought after by collectors.
 The O-Pee-Chee is the rarest.